This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 Example of a bamboo screen

 These rolls are zip-tied to the chain links to reduce visibility.
-It won’t stop all light from penetrating, but can make it less likely your dog sees squirrels, people or other dogs.
+It won’t stop all light from penetrating, but it can make it less likely your dog will see squirrels, people, or other dogs.

 Rolls are available in several heights, so make sure you get one that’s big enough for your dog.
 Reed is cheaper, but bamboo is more durable.

 Of course, fence reactivity isn’t something that should be ignored, so rolls should only be a temporary solution.
-Desensitization training is vital for teaching your dog how to behave when he sees a person or dog through the fence.
+Desensitization training is vital for teaching your dog how to behave when they see a person or dog through the fence.

 8. Remove Anything That Could Help a Dog Jump or Climb